|Boys Outdoor Toys - About Us|

 Non-edible quarry should be disposed of discreetly, carefully and should not create a health hazard.
 This is a legal requirement.
 Under most circumstances deep burial beyond the reach of a carnivorous animal would be appropriate.

 The displaying of carcasses on fences or on a gamekeeper’s “gibbet” serves no useful purpose and may offend other countryside users.

 Take care of your gun; it is a precision weapon and damage or mistreatment can seriously affect its performance and safety.

 Do not attempt to strip an air rifle without having the proper tools, facilities and knowledge to do so safely.
 Many air rifles contain powerful springs which can cause serious injury if released in an uncontrolled manner.

 After shooting, ensure your air rifle is dry and free from dirt before storing it.
 Metalwork may benefit from a wipe down with a lightly oiled rag or a silicone cloth.
 The barrel should be cleaned using a proper barrel cleaning kit, and again lightly oiled.
 Only use the correct lubricants in accordance with the rifle manufacturer’s instructions.
 Always carefully wipe the oil from the bore before shooting.

 That all who shoot conduct themselves according to the law and to the highest standards of safety, sportsmanship and courtesy, with full respect for their quarry and a practical interest in wildlife conservation and the countryside.

 Never guess at what the law allows.
 If in doubt, contact BASC or your local police firearms licensing department.

-BASC gratefully acknowledges the endorsement of this code by the Association of Chief Police Officers.
+BASC gratefully acknowledges the endorsement of this code by the National Police Chiefs' Council.